EnterpriseDB/tpa/docs/src/tpaexec-server-pool.md

 # BDR/HAProxy server pool management

-The `tpaexec pool-disable-server` and `pool-enable-server` commands allow a BDR instance in a [BDR-Always-ON cluster](architecture-BDR-Always-ON.md) to be temporarily removed from the HAProxy active server pool for maintenance, and then added back afterwards.
+The `tpaexec pool-disable-server` and `pool-enable-server` commands allow a PGD instance in a [BDR-Always-ON cluster](architecture-BDR-Always-ON.md) to be temporarily removed from the HAProxy active server pool for maintenance, and then added back afterwards.

-These commands follow the same process as [rolling updates](tpaexec-update-postgres.md) by default, so `pool-disable-server` will wait for active transactions against a BDR instance to complete and for pgbouncer to direct new connections to another instance before completing.
+These commands follow the same process as [rolling updates](tpaexec-update-postgres.md) by default, so `pool-disable-server` will wait for active transactions against a PGD instance to complete and for pgbouncer to direct new connections to another instance before completing.
 Use the `--nowait` option if you don't want to wait for active sessions to end.